-- Animation Bump: When Harman And Ising were brought back in 1939 to give the MGM Cartoon Studio the kick in the pants it needed, they had used the time in their absense to considerably refine their animation skills to the point of full-blown Disney quality, resulting in The Twelve Principles of Animation being in full effect in these shorts.
-It helped that Harman And Ising had in fact worked on one outsourced Silly Symphonies short, "Water Babies", during that time.
+- Animation Bump: When Harman and Ising were brought back in 1939 to give the MGM Cartoon Studio the kick in the pants it needed, they had used the time in their absense to considerably refine their animation skills to the point of full-blown Disney quality, resulting in The Twelve Principles of Animation being in full effect in these shorts.
+It helped that Harman And Ising had in fact worked on one outsourced Silly Symphonies short, "Merbabies", during that time.

-- Artistic License - Astronomy: "The Milky Way", which has literal milk.
+- Artistic License – Space: "The Milky Way", which has literal milk.
 Also "Little Buck Cheeser" with it's cheese-moon.

 - The Cameo: Spike the Bulldog makes a brief cameo in "War Dogs".